-Sales used in Analysis: There were only seven improved sales in the last three years; one in 2014, five in 2015 and one in 2016.
+Sales used in Analysis: There were only eight improved sales in the last three years; five in 2015, one in 2016 and two in 2017.
+One of the sales is a 'resale', but would not be in the ratio study after undergoing significant upgrades and change of characteristics.
 This is considered to be too small a sample size to be statistically significant.
-The sales did provide proof, however, that the reported industry improvements in the local market continue to have significant effect on property values.
-This evidence clearly indicated that assessed property values, in this market segment, were lagging the current market.
+The sales did provide proof, however, that the reported industry improvements in the local market continue to have an effect on property values.
+This evidence clearly indicated that assessed property values, in this market segment, are still lagging the current market.
 Values were, therefore, increased.